+Specializations

-SpecializationsIn all areas of empirical inquiry we encounter general terms of two sorts.
+note(entity)[In all areas of empirical inquiry we encounter general terms of two sorts.
 First are general terms which refer to universals or types:

 animal

 tuberculosis

 surgical procedure

 disease

 Second, are general terms used to refer to groups of entities which instantiate a given universal but do not correspond to the extension of any subuniversal of that universal because there is nothing intrinsic to the entities in question by virtue of which they – and only they – are counted as belonging to the given group.
 Examples are:

 animal purchased by the Emperor

 tuberculosis diagnosed on a Wednesday

 surgical procedure performed on a patient from Stockholmperson identified as candidate for clinical trial #2056-555

 person who is signatory of Form 656-PPV

 painting by Leonardo da Vinci

 Such terms, which represent what are called ‘specializations’ in [81], may need to be included in application ontologies developed to interoperate with BFO-conformant ontologies.
-The terms in question may then be defined as children of the corresponding lowest-level universals (for example: animal, surgical procedure, disease, painting).
+The terms in question may then be defined as children of the corresponding lowest-level universals (for example: animal, surgical procedure, disease, painting). ]

 Role universals

 We distinguished above between rigid and non-rigid universals.
-One major family of examples of the latter involve roles, and ontologies developed for corresponding administrative purposes may consist entirely of representatives of entities of this sort.
+Note(role)[One major family of examples of non-rigid universals involves roles, and ontologies developed for corresponding administrative purposes may consist entirely of representatives of entities of this sort.
 Thus ‘professor’, defined as follows,

-a instance_of professor at t
+b instance_of professor at t

-=Def. there is some b, b instance_of professor role & b inheres_in a at t.
+=Def. there is some c, c instance_of professor role & c inheres_in b at t.

 denotes a non-rigid universal and so also do ‘nurse’, ‘student’, ‘colonel’, ‘taxpayer’, and so forth.
 (These terms are all, in the jargon of philosophy, phase sortals.)
 By using role terms in definitions, we can create a BFO conformant treatment of such entities drawing on the fact that, while an instance of professor may be simultaneously an instance of trade union member, no instance of the type professor role is also (at any time) an instance of the type trade union member role (any more than any instance of the type color is at any time an instance of the type length).

-If an ontology of employment positions should be defined in terms of roles following the above pattern, this enables the ontology to do justice to the fact that individuals instantiate the corresponding universals – professor, sergeant, nurse – only during certain phases in their lives.
+If an ontology of employment positions should be defined in terms of roles following the above pattern, this enables the ontology to do justice to the fact that individuals instantiate the corresponding universals – professor, sergeant, nurse – only during certain phases in their lives.]

 Universals defined historically

 Another important family of universals consists of universals defined by reference to historical conditions, for example: biological father, phosphorylated protein, retired major general, and so forth.
 For such terms, in contrast to role universals, there is no simple rule for formulating definitions.
 In the case of ‘biological father’, for example, the definition would need to involve reference not only to the fact that each instance is a male organism, but also to the fact that the organism in question was the instigator of a process of fertilization which led to the birth of a second organism.

 Why insist on such complex definitions?
 Why not simply introduce ‘biological father’ as another primitive term referring to a subtype of ‘human being’?
 The answer turns on the methodology for ontology creation, interoperation and quality control which BFO aims to support, and which is designed to bring it about that (a) the methodology tracks instances in reality in a way that is conformant with our scientific understanding [67], and (b) it does this in a way which helps to ensure that those developing ontologies in neighboring domains do so in a way that preserves consistency and interoperability [19, 78].

+Relations defined for any entity